Credit Card Calculator

 Quick Tip 5: Don't let an annual fee CC with high rewards dictate spending habits, reinforcing unhealthy financial irresponsibility.
 Many high rewards card holders fall victim to chasing after the rewards without the proper income backbone to do so.
 It helps for some people to visualize it as a debit card and not a credit card at all.
 Use the CC for things that would have been bought anyway such as gas, food, or basic necessities.

 Balance Transfer CC: These are best for spenders who plan on carrying lots of CC debt in the future because interest on CC as opposed to other loans are quite high.
 It is possible to transfer an existing balance from one CC to another.
 Unlike most CCs, some carry low or even zero introductory APR for the first 6-21 months, which allows the holder to effectively roll debt from month to month without paying interest!
-Balance transfer CCs are highly recommended for people who have lots of existing debt on high APR cards and would rather refinance or move them to an interest-free haven.
+Balance transfer CCs are usually more useful for people who have significant amounts of existing debt on high APR cards.

 Secured CC: Secured credit cards are useful for young students with no credit history interested in building it up or people who were financially irresponsible in the past with bad credit history who are on a new path to right their past wrongs.
 For secured credit cards, the consumer must put up a fixed amount of money acting as collateral before they are issued a credit card for personal use.
 Secured credit cards are also a great way for people with bad or nonexistent credit to build up their reputation.